Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction: Method

 \subsection{Path2Graph}

 The predicted continuous paths encode sufficient traffic information and can be directly applied to downstream motion planning.
-To further recover the graph structure of lane topology and extract merging and fork information, we convert the predicted paths $\hat{\mathcal{V}} = \{\hat{V}_i^{\text{path}}\}$ into a directed lane graph $\hat{G}$ with a designed Path2Graph algorithm as shown in Alg.~\ref{algo:p2g}.
+To further recover the graph structure of lane topology and extract merging and fork information, we convert the predicted paths $\hat{\mathcal{V}} = \{\hat{V}_i^{\text{path}}\}$ into a directed lane graph $\hat{G}$ with a designed Path2Graph algorithm in Alg.~\ref{algo:p2g}.

 We discretize the path into point sequences $V=\{v_j\}$.
 The discretized points are regarded as vertices and the adjacent relation between successive points is regarded as edges of vertices.
 We add these vertices and edges to the directed graph (line 4 to 11 in Alg.~\ref{algo:p2g}).
 The vertices registered in the directed graph $G$ on one path may have spatial overlapping with vertices on other paths.
-To remove the redundancy of $G$, we merge the overlapped vertices into one vertex (line 13 in Alg.~\ref{algo:p2g}).
+We merge the overlapped vertices into one vertex if their distance is below a threshold (line 13 in Alg.~\ref{algo:p2g}).
+The merged vertex inherits the predecessors and successors of the pair of overlapped vertices.